 All but 4/106 (3.8%) trusts used S830 consistently as a diagnostic code for patellar dislocation and M220 for recurrent dislocation.
 Patellar instability had much greater variance in codes (table 2).
 We identified 10 different codes being used by the trusts who responded, with the most common one, M235 being used by 36/106 (34.0%).
 Codes were allocated by trusts to the description that fitted best, and this could include recurrent subluxation (M221), patellofemoral disorders (M222), other derangement of the patella (M223), other disorders of the patella (M228) or unspecified disorder of patella (M229).
 ‘N/A’ was used to denote the response of a trust who responded that they do not have specific codes for the diagnoses of PFI.

-The codes used by Trusts to describe the different surgical management options (table 3,4) displayed even greater variability than the codes used for the diagnoses.
+The codes used by Trusts to describe the different surgical management options (tables 3.1-3.8) displayed even greater variability than the codes used for the diagnoses.
 The number of different codes used by trusts for each surgical procedure ranged from 11 in the procedures: lateral release, medial patellofemoral ligament (MPFL) reconstruction, tibial tubercle osteotomy and Elmslie-Trillat to 19 in proximal realignment.
 The coding for a lateral release showed the most uniformity (64%) and Maquet osteotomies the least (34%).
 ‘N/A’ was used to denote the response of trusts who responded that they do not have specific codes or do not perform the treatment for PFI.

 Furthermore, a large number of trusts used multiple codes for a diagnosis or treatment of PFI.
 There were only 3/106 (2.8%) trusts that used multiple codes for patellar dislocation and recurrent patellar dislocation, however 19/106 (17.9%) trusts for the diagnosis of patellar instability (figure 1).
 There was an even greater number of trusts that used multiple codes for the treatment of PFI ranging from 40/106 (37.7%) in proximal realignment to 72/106 (67.9%) in Maquet osteotomy (figure 2).